Privat33r-dev/cpython/Doc/howto/descriptor.rst

 Managed attributes
 ------------------

-A popular use for descriptors is managing access to instance data.
+A popular use for descriptors is managing access to the instance data.
 The descriptor is assigned to a public attribute in the class dictionary while the actual data is stored as a private attribute in the instance dictionary.
 The descriptor's :meth:`__get__` and :meth:`__set__` methods are triggered when